vNPro3s/ai_chatbots_jossis/pro_files/no_code_platforms.md

 Use a visualization tool (e.g., [miro](miro.com) )to create conversational flow on a conceptual level.
 Understanding the desired conversational behavior of the future AI ChatBot is essential without being overwhelmed by the technological implementation nuances.
 This will be the fundamental starting point for building conversational flow in `VoiceFlow Workplaces.`

-From the conceptual conversational flowchart created, start building an AI ChatBot using Voiceflow’s drag-and-drop interface to create the conversation structure.
+From the conceptual conversational flowchart created, start building an AI ChatBot using Voiceflow’s drag-and-drop interface to make the conversation structure.
 Each block represents a conversational element, such as messages, questions, or conditions.
 Define user inputs: Voiceflow supports multiple types of user inputs (text, buttons, voice), so decide how users will interact with the bot.
 Map out different paths based on user responses.
-You can add conditions to guide users down other paths or decision trees and employ AI as a response defined by a well-designed prompt.
+Add conditions to guide users down other paths or decision trees and employ AI as a response defined by a well-designed prompt.

 ### 3. Leverage ChatBot with KnowledgeBase